burakemir/burakemir.github.io/src/content/post/cbpv_pt1_small_steps.md

 the right-hand side into a value, we not only know where the actual computation happens; we also bind the result to a local name.

-This amounts (almost) to all intermediary results being named.
+This amounts to all intermediary results being named.

 Next, we want to "package" a computation into a value (*suspend* the computation).
 This will let us pass a $\lambda$-abstraction